Understanding HTTP Authentication Basic and Digest

 provided by server and username and passwords are the input provided by the client.

-Hash2 contains the MD5 hash value of (method:digestURI) where a method could be got or post depending on the page request and digestURI is the URL of the page where the request is being sent.
+Hash2 stores the MD5 hash value of (method:digestURI).
+Where the request method can be GET or POST depending on the page request.
+DigestURI represents the URL of the page to which the request is sent.

 RFC 2617 Digest Access Authentication

-RFC 2617 digest authentication also uses MD5 hashing algorithm but the final hash value is generated with some additional parameters
+RFC 2617 digest authentication also uses the MD5 hashing algorithm, but the system generates the final hash value with some additional parameters.

 Syntax of RFC2617